Landlord Tips for Preventing Slips, Trips and Falls

 Slips, trips and falls are no laughing matter.
-The National Safety Council reports that more than 33,000 Americans died from falls in 2015, with most victims age 65 or older.
-The Centers for Disease Control and Prevention estimates that falls resulted in 2.5 million emergency room visits in 2013.
-These accidents led to 734,000 hospital admissions.
+The National Safety Council reports that roughly 30,000 Americans die from falls each year, with most victims age 65 or older.
+According to the Centers for Disease Control and Prevention, 3 million older people seek emergency-room treatment every year for fall injuries, which result in more than 800,000 hospital admissions.

 For landlords and building owners, preventing slips, trips and falls is a critical part of property management.
 Ensuring the safety of tenants and visitors is a top priority, along with avoiding liability lawsuits.